jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - Skógur and Weed dart across the floor and scale the 7' wall clinging to the top satisfied they made it safely.

 ### Tier Two
-- As Virra clings to the side wall over the first 7' tier she percieves that the floor on here has a faint glow underneath a panel/tile on the floor (first one on the bottom row).
+- As Virra clings to the side wall over the first 7' tier she percieves that the floor there has a faint glow underneath a panel/tile on the floor (first one on the bottom row).
 - Cautiosuly, Virra uses her crowbar and compresses the panel down.
 As the tiled panel goes into the ground nothing crazy happens.
 - Pan, from an outside perspective, is confident about the small victory and abandons her spidey senses.
 Morphing into her Druid form and dropping to the floor.